poetic/houston/conversion-process.md

 	- The final step is to verify the platform.
 Go to valkyrie.local.
 Add platform -> put in the name of your platform and save.

-	NOTE: REMEMBER TO RUN THE COMPOSER COMMAND.
+	NOTE: REMEMBER TO RUN THE COMPOSER COMMAND (see below).

 	To make sure you can use Composer Manager to download third party libraries, run this from your platform root: